 Field Description Alias An alias used to identify the connection to OpenStack.
 Monitoring Domain An alias used to identify the monitoring domain.
 You can either create a new monitoring domain or select an existing monitoring domain that is already created.
 Note: Monitoring domain consists of set of connections.
 URL The authentication URL is the Keystone URL of the OpenStack cloud.
 This IP address must be DNS resolvable.
 To get the authentication URL from the OpenStack dashboard: a.
 Login to OpenStack Horizon. b.
-Go to Compute > Access & Security.
-Click the APL Access table and compute Identity UPL c.
-Click the API Access tab and copy the Identity URL.
-Project ^ Project / Compute / Access & Security Compute Access & Security Instances Security Groups Key Pairs Floating IPs API Access Volumes Images Access & Security Service Service Endpoint Network č Identity http://newton1:5000/v3/ Identity Image http://newton1:9292 Compute http://newton1:8774/v2.1/dd307163a5e44782814eab8958bb685d Paste the Identity URL into the URL field.
-Domain Name The DNS domain name of the project.
+Go to Compute > Access & Security. c.
+Click the API Access tab and copy the Identity URL. and an atom of the ntiguring th e Components in OpenStack

-Field Description Project Name For GvTAP, this is the name of the project to monitor.
+Field Description Project Compute Overview Instances Volumes Images Access & Security Access & Security Network identity Service Service Endpoint Identity Identity Description Service Service Endpoint Identity Identity Description Service S Domain Name The DNS domain name of the project.
+Project Name For GvTAP, this is the name of the project to monitor.
 For GvTAP-OVS (OVS Mirroring), this is the project name that will be used for authentication.
 This is a required field.
 Region The region where the Project resides.
 You can find your region by running one of these commands, depending on your OpenStack version. keystone endpoint-list or openstack endpoint list Username The user name used to connect to the OpenStack cloud.
 Note: The user must belong to a role that meets the OpenStack minimum requirements for OVS Mirroring.
 Refer to OVS Mirroring Prerequisites.
 Password The password for the OpenStack cloud.

-Field Description Tap Method Select the type of agent used to capture traffic for monitoring: TaaS G-vTAP OVS Mirroring OVS Mirroring + DPDK None Note: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Kubernetes.
-Projects to Monitor This field only appears, and is required, for OVS Mirroring or OVS Mirroring + DPDK.
-Click the Get Project List button to view the list of projects.
-NOTE: The Get Project List button will only work if all the OpenStack credentials have been provided.
-Refer to OVS Mirroring Prerequisites.
-Select the name of the project or projects you want to monitor from the list.
-(There is a limit of 128 projects.)
-You can click Select None to clear existing selections or Select All to add all available projects to the connection configuration.
-Projects to Monitor Select All Select None Proj1 × Proj2 × Get Project List Proj3 Image: Second s all the projects in your OpenStack cloud environment.
-Secure Mirror Check box to establish secure tunnel between G-vTAP agents and GigaVUE V Series nodes (especially in a shared controller and GigaVUE V Series node configuration) Traffic Note: Must be deselected for OVS Mirroring or OVS Mirroring + DPDK.
+Field Description Tap Method Select the type of agent used to capture traffic for monitoring: TaaS G-vTAP OVS Mirroring OVS Mirroring + DPDK None Note: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Projects to Monitor Kubernetes.
+This field only appears, and is required, for OVS Mirroring or OVS Mirroring + DPDK. • Click the Get Project List button to view the list of projects.
+Note: The Get Project List button will only work if all the OpenStack credentials have been provided.
+Refer to OVS Mirroring Prerequisites. • Select the name of the project or projects you want to monitor from the list.
+(There is a limit of 128 projects.) • You can click Select None to clear existing selections or Select All to add all available projects to the connection configuration.
+Projects to Monitor • Select All • Proj3 • Implementation • Proj4 Proj5 TestProject1 admin NOTE: OVS Mirroring or OVS Mirroring + DPDK supports multiple projects, without limit.
+As stated in the prerequisites for OVS Mirroring, you need permission to list all the projects in your OpenStack cloud environment.
+Secure Mirror Traffic Check box to establish secure tunnel between G-vTAP agents and GigaVUE V Series nodes (especially in a shared controller and GigaVUE V Series node configuration) Note: Must be deselected for OVS Mirroring or OVS Mirroring + DPDK.